 A typical United States fume hood that runs 24 hours a day, 365 days a year, uses 3.5 times more energy than the average house!
 Although new hood models are more efficient, remember to close the sashes of idle hoods to reduce energy consumption in your lab.
 If you work with Variable Air Volume (VAV) fume hoods, you can reduce their energy consumption by 60%!
 A shut sash reduces the amount of exhaust escaping through the hood; then, less air needs to be conditioned and released into the room to replace it.

 - Turn off lab equipment you're not using (centrifuges, stir plates, etc.);

 - Power manage your computer, by activating sleep mode.
 Contact firstname.lastname@example.org if you need help.

 Shut the Sash Contest

-Since 2006, we have been running a “Shut the Sash” contest in CCB to help people get in the habit of closing their sashes.
-We track each hood to see which room decreased its exhaust - that is, had closed sashes – for a few weeks, compared to baseline data.
-Educational materials, emails, and visits to group meetings accompanied contest publicity and updates.
+Since 2006, we run a “Shut the Sash” contest in CCB to remind and reward people to close their sashes.
+Over several weeks, we track each hood to see which room decreases its exhaust (that is, had closed sashes), compared to baseline data.
+Educational materials, emails, and visits to group meetings accompany contest publicity and updates.

 Together, the labs decreased hood exhaust by about 21%.
 If sustained over the course of the year, that would save over $100,000!